Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/npc/nurvureem-the-dark-lady-pota.md

     \ is successful or the effect ends for it, the creature is immune to Nurvureem's\
     \ Frightful Presence for the next 24 hours."
   "name": "Frightful Presence"
-- "desc": "Nurvureem exhales acid in a 60-foot line that is 5 feet wide.
-Each creature\
+- "desc": "Nurvureem exhales necrotic in a 60-foot line that is 5 feet wide.
+Each\
-    \ in that line must make a DC 18 Dexterity saving throw, taking 54 (12d8) acid\
+    \ creature in that line must make a DC 18 Dexterity saving throw, taking 54 (12d8)\
-    \ damage on a failed save, or half as much damage on a successful one."
+    \ necrotic damage on a failed save, or half as much damage on a successful one."
   "name": "Acid Breath (Recharge 5-6)" "legendary_actions":
 - "desc": "Nurvureem makes a Wisdom ([Perception](/2-Mechanics/CLI/rules/skills.md#Perception))\